-The Job Support Scheme (JSS) will replace the Coronavirus Job Retention Scheme from 1 November.
+The Job Support Scheme (JSS) is expected to replace the Coronavirus Job Retention Scheme when it ends (currently expectd to be 31 March 2021).
 Originally announced on 24 September as part of the Chancellor’s Winter Economy Plan to support part time workers, and the terms were made more generous on 22 October.
 An additional strand was added to the scheme on 9 October 2020 to help businesses legally forced to close their premises due to local lockdowns (the JSSC).
+The following outline of the rules is based on details published to 5 November 2020.

 JSS (Open) for short time workers

 The JSS will be open to all employers with a UK PAYE scheme and bank account.
-However, to be eligible, businesses with 250 or more employees must pass a financial impact test (comparing total sales for the period 31 August 2020 and 7 November 2020 with the same period in 2019 based on their VAT returns).
+However, to be eligible, businesses with 250 or more employees must pass a financial impact test (comparing total sales for a specified three month period with the same period in 2019 based on their VAT returns).
 Larger charities need not take this test and will qualify for the scheme but it is not available to “organisations that have staff costs that are fully publicly funded”.
 Although it is not a legal requirement, the Government says that it would not expect a business claiming under either JSS to make capital distributions (dividends or profit shares) while claiming.

-It is confirmed that this is a stand-alone scheme - there is no requirement for the employer or employee to have participated in the CJRS prior to 1 November and employers can claim under both the JSS schemes and the Job Retention Bonus Scheme.
-As this is a new scheme, all employees (on any type of contract) on the payroll at 23 September 2020 can qualify and HMRC confirms that employees who ceased employment after 23 of September 2020 but were subsequently rehired, can qualify.
+It is confirmed that this is a stand-alone scheme - there is no requirement for the employer or employee to have participated in the CJRS prior to the JSS and employers can claim under both the JSS schemes and the Job Retention Bonus Scheme.
+As this is a new scheme, all employees (on any type of contract) on the payroll at a specified date (originally 23 September 2020) can qualify and HMRC confirms that employees who ceased employment after that date but were subsequently rehired, can qualify.

 The scheme is intended for trading employers, so employers can only claim the JSS subsidy for all employees that work at least 20% of their normal contractual hours during the claim period.
-This test applies for the first three months of the scheme but the government may adjust the working hours threshold for claims covering February to April 2021.
+This test applies for the first three months of the scheme but the government may adjust the working hours threshold for claims covering the second three months.
 Work related training undertaken by employees is counted as part of their working hours for this test.

 The subsidy from the government will be up to 61.67% of the employee’s usual wages (calculated as under CJRS and up to a maximum of £1,541.75 per month) for the contractual hours not worked during the claim period.
 Employers will be required to pay for the employees hours worked plus 5% of pay for the hours not worked, as well as pay all NIC and pension contributions on the total salary payment.
 In total, this will guarantee employees a minimum income of 73% of their normal earnings (up to the earnings cap of £3,125 per month) during the claim period with employers meeting the normal wage costs for the 20% of normal hours they work, plus 5% of the cap wages for the hours not worked (maximum £125 a month) plus the NIC and pension contributions.
 Employer top-up payments for hours not worked will be permitted.